TURX/turx-homepage/acad/index.md

   <div class="collapse" id="faithbench-abstract">

   &emsp; Summarization is one of the most common tasks performed by large language models (LLMs), especially in applications like Retrieval-Augmented Generation (RAG).
 However, existing evaluations of hallucinations in LLM-generated summaries, and evaluations of hallucination detection models both suffer from a lack of diversity and recency in the LLM and LLM families considered.
-This paper introduces FaithBench, a summarization hallucination benchmark comprising challenging hallucinations made by 10 modern LLMs from 8 different families, with ground truth annotations by human experts. ``Challenging'' here means summaries on which popular, state-of-the-art hallucination detection models, including GPT-4o-as-a-judge, disagreed on.
+This paper introduces FaithBench, a summarization hallucination benchmark comprising challenging hallucinations made by 10 modern LLMs from 8 different families, with ground truth annotations by human experts.
+"Challenging" here means summaries on which popular, state-of-the-art hallucination detection models, including GPT-4o-as-a-judge, disagreed on.
 Our results show GPT-4o and GPT-3.5-Turbo produce the least hallucinations.
 However, even the best hallucination detection models have near 50\% accuracies on FaithBench, indicating lots of room for future improvement.

   </div>